jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     git commit -am \
     'add test_making_a_class_w_object'

-I have three different :ref:`classes<what is a class?>`, and the tests show that they are all instances of the :ref:`object class<what is a class?>`
+I have three different :ref:`classes<what is a class?>`, and the tests show that they are all :ref:`instances<how to test if something is an instance of a class>` of the :ref:`object class<what is a class?>`

 .. code-block:: python